Bedrock-OSS/bedrock-wiki/docs/blocks/block-format-history.md

     -   Each condition may contain `allowed_faces` and/or `block_filter`.
 -   Added `minecraft:preventsjumping`
     -   Determines whether entities have limited jumping abilities when on this block.
+-   Added `minecraft:random_ticking` trigger
 -   Added `minecraft:rotation`
     -   Rotates this block's collision boxes and model by axis-aligned angles.
+-   Added `minecraft:ticking`
+    -   Determines the interval at which this block will tick, with pending tick data saved.
+    -   Contains `looping` which determines whether ticking will continue indefinitely.
+    -   Contains `range` which determines the random delay of the interval.
+    -   Contains `on_tick` which can trigger an event when this block ticks.
 -   Added `minecraft:unit_cube`
     -   Causes this block to display as a full block unit in size.
 -   Added `minecraft:unwalkable`